 We think that Recoil has big potential.
 The game falls nicely in line between budget toy-grade and high end tactical.
 The accessibility, features, timing, appeal to the video game audience, and slightly older target audience make it very promising.
 We are looking forward to getting our hands on the kit to give it a test run.

-The game can be pre-ordered now through Amazon to be shipped on August, 15th.
+The game can be ordered now through Amazon!
 The starter kit includes:

 Pre-order kits also include a frag grenade.